-The Barnsley AT team works with a wide range of Assistive Technologies and clients.
-In general the team works with severe physical disabilities to provide the following electronic assistive technologies:
+The Barnsley AT team works with a wide range of electronic assistive technologies and with a wide range of individuals with severe disabilities.
+We work with local teams and professionals to provide the following:

 Access methods are the ways in which people control equipment.
 Access to electronic assistive technology is key and a method of access needs to be established for each person and for each device.
 Access methods can be very specific if the person has very limited mobility or complex difficulties.
-Access methods can include customised or specialist switches, joysticks, mice or keyboards.
-Access methods can vary from a single switch controlled by a blink to cursor movement using an eye gaze system.
+Access methods can include customised or specialist switches, joysticks, mice or keyboards and can vary from a single switch controlled by a blink to cursor movement using an eye gaze system.

-Special controls for mobility are appropriate for people who have difficulty using a conventional wheelchair control.
-Special controls can allow people with very restricted movement to have independent mobility.
+Special controls for mobility allow people with very restricted movement to have independent mobility using a powered wheelchair.

-Some people use and rely on a range of Assistive Technology devices – this can present a problem if the person is unable to independently control them all using the same access method.
-An integrated system provides control of all the devices from the same access method.
+Some people use and rely on a range of electronic assistive technology devices –an integrated system provides control of all the devices from the same access method.

 Definitions of Assistive Technology